This documentation is for an unreleased version of Apache Flink. We recommend you use the latest stable version.

 Savepoints are manually triggered checkpoints, which take a snapshot of the program and write it out to a state backend.
 They rely on the regular checkpointing mechanism for this.

 Savepoints are similar to checkpoints except that they are triggered by the user and don’t automatically expire when newer checkpoints are completed.
+To make proper use of savepoints, it’s important to understand the differences between checkpoints and savepoints which is described in checkpoints vs. savepoints.

 Exactly Once vs. At Least Once #